jricoiii/jricoiii/content/courses/stat159_s21/assignments.md

 | Final Exam         | 1         | 50         | 50          | 12.5%               |
 |                    |           |            |             |                     |
 | Totals             |  22       |            |  400        | 100%                |

+## Extra Credit Potential
+In an effort to encourage and rewards attendance and participation, I am trying something new this semester.
+I will be tracking attendance and participation in whole class discussion.
+You will gain 2 pt for each class session you attend.
+You will gain 10 pt for each time you volunteer to share your screen.
+You will gain 4 point for each question asked.
+You will also gain 4 point for each question answered.
+Can I keep track of this without going insane?
+I don't know, but I'll give it a try and see.

+How does this translate into extra credit.
+Well, let's try this.
+- We have 29 classes for a possible 58 pts (I allow for 4 misses so - 50 points)
+- You should be able to share your screen at least twice for 20 points.
+- Hopefully, you can ask at least 5 questions and answer at least 5 questions - for 40 points.

+Therefore, you should be able to obtain 110 points.
+I will;
+- subtract 100 from your points
+- multiple remaining points by 0.1 and add that % at end of the semester boost to your grade.

+For example, let's say you earn 130 points.
+- 130-100 = 30 pts
+- 30*0.1 = 3% extra credit

+Let's see if this is manageable, if not I'll try to find an easier way to reward you for your participation.